Discover the nature park

 Habitats

 The Tyrolean Lech is unmistakable!
-It is the last wild river in the northern Alpine region and, as the "last wild one", shows largely natural dynamics in its wide river bed with mighty...
+It is the last wild river in the northern Alpine region and, as the "last wild one", displays largely natural dynamics in its wide river bed with mighty...

 learn more